pulibrary/figgy/architecture-decisions/00010-titiler-aws.md

 ## Context

-We want to provide a Web Map Tile Service to allow display of several rasters at once without downloading all of the raster files.
+We want to provide raster tile services to allow display of several rasters at once without downloading all of the raster files.
 There are a few options for
 implementation: